NextronSystems/thor-manual/usage/beforeyoubegin.rst

 About License Files
 ^^^^^^^^^^^^^^^^^^^

-THOR processes its program folder and all sub folders in search for a valid license file with a ``.lic`` extension, and picks the first valid license it can find.
+THOR scans its program folder and all subfolders for valid ``.lic`` files and uses the first valid license it finds.

-This change has been made to facilitate the rollout using the new host based license model.
+This behavior simplifies rollouts with the host-based license model.

-You can now generate licenses for a big set of systems, store all the licenses (e.g. ``thor-system1.lic``, ``this-system2.lic``, ``...``) in a sub folder called ``licenses`` and transfer the THOR program folder with the ``licenses`` sub folder to all the different systems, for which you have generated licenses and just run the ``thor64.exe`` executable.
-There is no limit on how many license files are placed in this folder.
+You can generate licenses for many systems, store them in a subfolder named ``licenses`` (for example ``thor-system1.lic``, ``this-system2.lic``, ``...``), and distribute the THOR program folder with that subfolder to all licensed systems.
+On each system, you can then simply run ``thor64.exe``.
+There is no limit to the number of license files that can be placed in this folder.

-You can use this to create one thumb drive for all your systems, or have a network share with one version of THOR with all your licenses included.
-Another use case might be the usage of :ref:`usage/deployment:Thor Remote`, which requires a license for all remote systems you plan on scanning.
+This allows you to prepare one USB drive for all systems or provide a network share with one THOR copy that already includes all required licenses.
+Another use case is :ref:`usage/deployment:Thor Remote`, which requires a license for every remote system you plan to scan.

 License Injection via Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Instead of dealing with license files, you can provide a specific license via
-the execution environment of THOR.
-This is particularly useful for automation
+Instead of using license files, you can provide a specific license through THOR's execution environment.
+This is particularly useful for automation, for example if THOR runs inside a container.
-purposes, such as when running THOR in a nested environment like a container.

-A valid license file can be stored as a **base64-encoded string** in the
+Use a valid license file and store its content as a **base64-encoded string** in the ``THOR_LICENSE`` environment variable:
-environment variable ``THOR_LICENSE`` and used automatically by THOR.

 **Linux**